 Display sizes range from 7 inches for shelf displays and other small-format applications to 70-inch presentations meant to wow customers.
 In-store kiosks represent a variation on traditional rectangular screens.
 Kiosks not only present pricing and product information, but can help shoppers arrange for shipments to a store or their homes.
 Media players, another signage category, combine digital displays with networked content servers or dedicated boxes for streaming videos and animations about products or services.

 Some signage contains embedded intelligence for better understanding consumer behavior.
 For example, tiny video cameras mounted in displays record customers as they view content, while analytical software turns the input into anonymized data about dwell time as well as the gender and general age of customers.
 This information can help stores more precisely target messaging to demographic groups and identify high-traffic areas to optimize product placements.

-Digital signage is also being tied to the retail industry’s concept of endless aisles.
+Digital signage for retail is also being tied to the retail industry’s concept of endless aisles.
 Customers can view all the various size and color choices within a specific clothing category, for example, so retailers don’t have to vary excessive inventories in each physical location.

 “It would take a tremendous amount of financial capital to have everything in stock and ready to sell,” says Luke Wilwerding, director of interactive solutions at Elo Touch Solutions, a digital signage vendor.
 “Interactive digital signage allows retailers to invest all that money elsewhere.”

 Retailers also report a direct link between digital advertising, on an aisle endcap for example, and sales growth, Wilwerding adds.
 Customer engagement is another plus.